stedn/cooptrail/mission.md

 <p>We rely heavily on the <a href="https://solidarityeconomy.us/
 ">Solidarity Economy Map</a>, <a href="https://identity.coop/directory">identity.coop directory</a> and the <a href="https://www.usworker.coop/directory/">US Federation of Worker Cooperatives directory</a> to find locations to connect.
 For larger towns and cities that we were visiting, we would also search for "cooperatives" along with the city name to find other cooperatives not included on those sites.
 Check out our <a href="/resources.html">Resources Page</a> to get more information about all the sources we used.
 The goal is to continue to flesh out the trail over multiple trips during the next few years.
 If you have a suggestion for any additional resources you think would be helpful, please send them our way with the form at the bottom of this page.</p>

-<h2>Who are the Trail Curators?</h2>
+<h2>Who are the Trail Maintainers?</h2>
-<p>Anyone can be a Trail Curator!
-The founding Trail Curators are <a href="https://www.linkedin.com/in/clairestedden">Claire</a> and <a href="https://will.stedden.org/">Will</a>, but anyone with an interest in the solidarity economy can join our <a href="https://discord.gg/6VbCwAcHwg">Discord</a> to contribute routes.
+<p>Anyone can be a Trail Maintainer!
+The founding maintainers are <a href="https://www.linkedin.com/in/clairestedden">Claire</a> and <a href="https://will.stedden.org/">Will</a>, but anyone with an interest in the solidarity economy can contribute routes or organizations.
 We want to build as many routes as possible and document all the fantastic work happening in the solidarity economy.